On soulless feet we cross the floor.

 - In Monkey Island 2: LeChuck's Revenge, you get a hint for a future puzzle by watching your parents' skeletons dance while singing "Dem Bones" during a concussed hallucination.

-- Mr Bones was a Sega Saturn platformer/rhythm game about a skeleton army raised by an evil necromancer.
+- Mr. Bones was a Sega Saturn platformer/rhythm game about a skeleton army raised by an evil necromancer.
 The only one not under his sway is the titular Mr. Bones, the resurrected corpse of a blues musician who is free from the mind control because he has music in his soul.
 The object of the game is to get through the haunted woods and put on a music and dance show that puts music in the souls of the other skeletons to free them.
-I'm not making any of this up.

 - The Wii Game Battle of the Bands has as a playable band: Scariatchi - a trio of Mexican skeletons who rose to play latin music and boogie.